maxravel/GITsketches/readme.md

 Hello Roman Tutorial:
 (upradging workflow)
-git config --global core.editor nano - changing git editor from vi to nano
+git config --global core.editor nano //changing git editor from vim to nano
+git config --global core.editor vim
-git commit --amend - updating commit - after pushing commit witch you upradge after push => git push --force
+git commit --amend - updating commit //after pushing commit witch you upradge after push => git push --force

+In vim, you can press "i" to start entering text and save by pressing "esc" and ":wq" and "enter", this will commit with the message you typed.
+In your current state, to just come out without committing, you can do :q instead of the :wq as mentioned above.

+git reset --hard //deleting changes on branch after last commit
+git reflog //back to last good state
+git stash //something like commit but not commit - storage of version, when you don't want to commit